Loading...

 #WorldBookDay Celebration

 23rd of April is World Book and Copyright Day.
-People globally are quarantined at the moment and books are one of the only ways to travel, even though only in imagination.
-They are a powerful way to combat isolation while stimulating our minds and many of them are finally entering the public domain.
+Books are a powerful way to combat isolation while stimulating our minds and many of them are finally entering the public domain.
 Learn about what that means and read more this year.

 On 23.
 April 1616, Cervantes, Shakespeare and Inca Garcilaso de la Vega all died.
 Today this date marks the World Book and Copyright Day, a symbolic day of world literature and a celebration of reading, designated by UNESCO.
 People globally are currently quarantined and books are now one of the rare ways to travel, even though only in imagination.